andreaspabst/js-chat-bot/README.md

 Start enhancing your customers experience and let your visitors believe they are chatting with you - live!

-## Project Page
+## Project Page & Support

 This Script has an own [Project Page](https://andreaspabst.github.io/js-site-chat-bot/).
+I've used this tool on my Website [Andreas Pabst Webentwickler Nürnberg](http://www.andreas-pabst.de).

 ## Wiki